teknium1/transformers-gptq-quant/readme.md

 ## Features

 - Supports quantizing various GPTQ precisions (8bit and 4bit).
-- Allows for command-line overrides for parameters.
+- Allows for command-line or direct script useage.
-- Compatible with a range of datasets.
+- Compatible with a range of models and datasets.

 ## Prerequisites